‘Are You Crazy?’ McReady yelled at her when they were outside. ‘Are you out of your mind. He’s insane, Jules.'

 But what to do?
 Eventually I had to go back to the beginning.
 Teaching.
 Study for a Masters…

 No one was interested in my previous life or even believed it.
-Teachers, I rapidly discovered, have very narrow lives with limited horizons.
-Twenty years disappeared just like that.
+Many teachers, I rapidly discovered, have very narrow lives with limited horizons.
+Twenty-four years disappeared just like that.
 I still wrote screenplays, wrote a couple of books, but it was like I died and slowly I grew accustomed to the certainty of a salary, a mortgage, new cars instead of old and holidays with my pal Kit.
 No more worries about being paid.
 No more flaky producers who never could quite lay their hands on the money or publishers promises about the publicity they were going to do…

 But still that burning desire for success was there, not quite suppressed.
 You can understand why old rockers never fade away, the alternative is so dull, so routine.
 They must long for the roar of the crowd.